Kenya's Odinga challenges presidential poll result in Supreme Court | Law-Order

 - Kenya

-Kenya's veteran opposition leader Raila Odinga filed a challenge to the results of this month's presidential election in the Supreme Court on Monday, his legal team said, sharpening a political clash that has gripped East Africa's powerhouse.
-"What we did this morning is to file the online copy," lawyer Daniel Maanzo told Kenyan television channel.
-"After today there will be four days for the other parties to reply."
+Kenya's veteran opposition leader Raila Odinga filed a challenge to the results of this month's presidential election in the Supreme Court on Monday, sharpening a political clash that has gripped East Africa's powerhouse.

-A source at the judiciary confirmed they had received a copy of the file.
+In the petition, Odinga asks the court to nullify the vote's outcome on several grounds, including a mismatch between the turnout figures and the result, and failure by the commission to tally ballots from 27 constituencies as required by law.
+"The final result... was therefore not complete, accurate, verifiable or accountable and cannot be the basis for a valid and legitimate declaration," the petition said.

 Last week the election commissioner declared Deputy President William Ruto had won the election by a slim margin, but four out of seven election commissioners dissented, saying the tallying of results had not been transparent.
+The commission, its chairman and Ruto have four days to respond to Odinga's claims through court filings.

 Last week Odinga said the results were a "travesty" but said he would settle the dispute in court and urged supporters to remain peaceful.
 This is Odinga's fifth stab at the presidency; he blamed several previous losses on rigging.
 Those disputes triggered violence that claimed more than 100 lives in 2017 and more than 1,200 lives in 2007.